frankstepanski/fullstack-coding-bootcamp/frontend/7-Next/README.md

 ## Next.js

 Next.js is a flexible React framework that gives you building blocks to create fast web full-stack applications.
-Next.js buils on React and provides additional features and optimizations.
+Next.js builds on React and provides additional features and optimizations.

 You can use React to build your UI and then incrementally adopt Next.js features to solve common application requirements such as routing, data fetching, etc.